mul1sh/ar-auth/README.md

 ## Use Cases

-The most obvious use case for this functionality is in mobile as it will allow users to target mobile platforms without having to worry about the current quirks of reading the respective filesystems.
-This in turn will
+The most obvious use case for this functionality is in mobile as it will allow users to target all the mobile platforms without having to worry about the current quirks of reading the respective filesystems.

 ## Future Changes